ewonsowicz/ewonsowicz/README.md

-how's it goin everyone! im a student and certified information lover. interested in foss projects and digital privacy...yep, that particular kind of nerd :) feel free to email me day or night, ewonsowicz@protonmail.com
+how's it goin everyone, im a student and certified nerd. interested in foss projects and digital privacy. feel free to email me day or night, ewonsowicz@protonmail.com

 <!---